Gagotlib/Gagotlib/README.md

 ### Hello!

 I'm Gabriel.
-A year ago, I dove into the world of programming, mainly focusing on web development.
+In 2023, I dove into the world of programming, mainly focusing on web development.
 Since January 2024, I've been attending a Bootcamp at Henry to become a Fullstack Developer.
 During this course, I have learned many new technologies, including: Next.js, React.js, JavaScript, TypeScript, CSS, Tailwind, HTML, Node.js, Express, Git, GitHub, and more.

 Additionally, I have taken courses offered by Microsoft and the Government of the City of Buenos Aires, where I learned the fundamentals of Python.